 Honors in the Major

 - Taken 180.591-592 Economics Senior Thesis.
 The thesis may not be counted as one of the five economics electives.

 - A GPA of at least 3.5 for 180.301-302 and the senior thesis (weighed at 3 credits).

-One faculty member is listed as the official course instructor.
+- One faculty member is listed as the official course instructor.
 Students should meet with this faculty member early in the fall semester, or much better yet, during spring semester of your junior year.
 The official course instructor’s main task is to help students sort through topics and find a specific thesis supervisor — almost always a regular faculty member in the Department of Economics.
-Professor Gersovitz may supervise some theses, but others will be supervised by other members of the department (matching faculty expertise with student topics).
+The official course instructor may supervise some theses, but others will be supervised by other members of the department (matching faculty expertise with student topics).